-ONE POINT CONTACT ESS POSSIBILITIES
+ONE POINT OF CONTACT ENDLESS POSSIBILITIES

-The Institute for Mineral and Energy Resources (IMER) is your commercial conduit to the University of Adelaide's full spectrum of world-class, mining-related expertise.
+The Institute for Sustainability, Energy and Resources (ISER) is your conduit to the University of Adelaide's full spectrum of world-class, energy-related expertise.

 We operate at the sector's international forefront, focusing our University's finest, multidisciplinary talent.
 Our size, capability and experience equip us to take on collaborative projects of any scale or complexity.
 We can absorb high levels of risk.